Personal views from Dave Siddall ( 2022) : Open to corrections or review. (email@example.com)

-The justification for ordering millions of citizens to lock themselves away was "flattening the curve" of Covid cases to enable the NHS to cope.
+The justification for the UK ordering millions of citizens to lock themselves away was "flattening the curve" of Covid cases to enable the NHS to cope.

-As an aside the fact that our NHS has become unfit for purpose and needed a flattened curve is revealed in these stats: Hospital beds per 1000 people (most recent World Bank data)
+As an aside the fact that our UK NHS has become unfit for purpose and needed a 'flattened curve' is revealed in these stats: Hospital beds per 1000 people (most recent World Bank data)

 ICU-CCB beds per 100,000 people